Blaziken: Appearances

 Blaziken first appeared in Pokémon Ruby and Sapphire, being the evolved form of the Starter Pokémon Torchic, which is the Fire-type starter of the games' Hoenn region (alongside the Grass-type Treecko and Water-type Mudkip).
 Blaziken, along with its earlier stages, have appeared in multiple mainline games following it.
-In the games Pokémon X and Y, Blaziken was one of multiple Pokémon to receive a new form called Mega Evolution that changes aspect of the Pokémon.
-It later appeared with this Mega Evolution in Pokémon Omega Ruby and Alpha Sapphire.
+In the games Pokémon X and Y, Blaziken was one of multiple Pokémon to receive a new form called Mega Evolution that changes aspects of the Pokémon.
+It later appeared with this Mega Evolution in Pokémon Omega Ruby and Alpha Sapphire, in which players could receive its Mega Stone as part of a distribution event.
 It was excluded from Pokémon Sword and Shield until the Crown Tundra portion in the Pokémon Sword and Shield Expansion Pass.
 It was also not obtainable in Pokémon Scarlet and Violet until the release of The Indigo Disk in the expansion, The Hidden Treasure of Area Zero.
-It appears in Pokémon Go, as well as the Pokémon Trading Card Game.
+It and its Mega Evolved form appear in both Pokémon Go and the Pokémon Trading Card Game.

 Blaziken appears in multiple side games, including Pokémon Mystery Dungeon, where Torchic is available as one of multiple Starter Pokémon the player may choose to control or partner with.
-It also appears as part of a duo in Pokémon Masters EX, alongside May, the female protagonist from Ruby and Sapphire.
+It also appears as part of a duo with May, the female protagonist in Pokémon Ruby and Sapphire, in Pokémon Masters EX.
 Blaziken is available in multiple competitive games, including the fighting game Pokkén Tournament and Pokémon Unite.

 Blaziken appears in the Pokémon TV series, and was among the first Pokémon revealed in the show from Ruby and Sapphire.
-Harrison, a trainer in Pokémon: Mater Quest episode Pop Goes the Sneasel owns a Blaziken as his first Pokémon.
+Harrison, a trainer in Pokémon: Master Quest episode "Pop Goes the Sneasel", owns a Blaziken as his first Pokémon.
 The character May obtained Torchic from Professor Birch as her Starter Pokémon, which begins as "inexperienced, ditzy, and prone to panic" until it became more competitive when it evolves into Combusken, which she often used in Pokémon Contests.
 Combusken later evolved into Blaziken, becoming more powerful and stoic.